West3D-Printing/Micron/Readme.md

 - The front skirt, accent, and bezel files from https://github.com/PrintersForAnts/Micron/tree/main/Mods/hartk1213/180/Waveshare4.3

 # Electronics bay layout
 Our kit uses a slightly different electronics layout for convenience.
-Looking at the electronics bay:
+Looking at the electronics bay (note that your kit may have different motors):
 ![image](images/image_001.jpg)
+- The first DIN rail mounts the PSU and a DIN mount for 3x three port Wagos.
+- The second DIN rail mounts the controller board and SSR for the bed.
+This lets us keep the AC wiring short and contained to the right side (in this view) of the elctronics bay.
+The toolhead wiring and most of the DC wiring is the run on the left side of the bay.
+We found it helpful to install a DIN rail mount next to the left side of the controller board to tie off wires.